The Midwife on Prostate...

-I recently did an Instagram reel about (medicinal) weeds in my yard, and it led to being flooded with prostate questions!
+When I did an Instagram reel about (medicinal) weeds in my yard, it surprisingly led to being flooded with prostate questions!
 I know, LOL, that’s what I thought too!
-This is a very interesting incrimination of state of our health care system, that a midwife would seem like the best person to ask about men’s prostate health…but that’s a blog for anther day.
-So let’s take a look at how to help our men by helping their prostate, because nourishing and preventing is always a lot easier than solving a problem that builds for years!
+It’s an huge incrimination of state of our health care system that a midwife would seem like the best person to ask about men’s prostate health…but that’s a blog for anther day.
+So let’s take a look at how to help our men by helping their prostate, because nourishing and preventing is always a lot easier than solving a problem that compounds for years!

 The prostate is a donut-shaped, walnut-sized glad that is wraps around the male urethra near the bladder.
 It produces the nutrient-rich fluid that nourishes and transports sperm (semen).
 The most common problems with the prostate are those that tend to increase as men age; men who are sedentary or sit a lot (ie. truck driver) are at increased risk.
 Prostate enlargement will squeeze the urethra, increase pressure in the bladder, and lead to frequent painful urination while not feeling like the bladder gets fully emptied.
 This may also increase the risk of bladder infections and stress on the kidneys.